bihealth/sodar-core-legacy/docs/source/major_changes.rst

 Release Highlights
 ==================

-- Fix API views to return 404 status code if object is not found
+- Fix API and UI views to return 404 status code if object is not found
+- Siteinfo app improvements
 - General bug fixes and minor updates
 - Upgraded dependencies